Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT

-\Table{prop_net} compares the accuracy and inference time per slice of different proposal networks.
+\Table{prop_net} compares the accuracy and inference time per slice of different \textbf{proposal networks}.
 The AFP in LENS (row (d) in \Table{ablation}) was replaced with other parts unchanged.
 AFP obtained better accuracy than the other three algorithms.
+AFP divides a box into positive, ignore, and negative regions during training (Sec.~\ref{subsec:mtd:AFP}), which brings more positive supervision information than CenterNet~\cite{Zhou2019CenterNet}.
+It is beneficial since lesions are sparse in the image.
+Compared to FCOS~\cite{Tian2019FCOS}, AFP learns from the informative central part of a box~\cite{Tian2019FCOS} without the need for a center-ness branch.
 We also tried to use FCOS as the proposal network and remove the detection head of LENS to make it a one-stage detector.
 It was faster but less accurate than its two-stage counterpart, indicating the importance of the detection head.